ADHD and diet

 - Fed Up has been a lifesaver for us

 - The best of all your books

-Our DVD "Fed Up with Children's Behaviour" is available in A&R bookstores, libraries and through our website.
+Our DVD "Fed Up with Children's Behaviour" is available in libraries and through our website.
 This is what one man wrote:

 - "I've watched your fantastic DVD three times since receiving it.
 It has made me go back to the drawing board, I think I missed salicylates earlier.
 You might want to reconsider the title "Fed up with Childrens behaviour", it is not just about children I feel, and it is not just about behaviour either.
 It goes much further.
 Many people who are not concerned about children's behaviour could still benefit in a big way from the DVD."